romain63110/CGProject/opengl_clouds/README.md

 # Clouds and UFO rendering through Opengl

 ## Project Overview
-This project is an interactive map application that allows users to navigate and explore different areas.
-It includes features like zooming, clickable areas, and tooltips with additional information.
+This project displays a view plane with clouds and an UFO floating and rotating

 ## Files  Included (important code)
 - `src/` folder contains `cloud.cpp`, `main.cpp`, `mesh.cpp` and `viewer.cpp`